turbopope/js-island-finder/readme.md

 `npm install` once.

-To analyze a repo: `./analyze /path/to/repo/` (the path must be absolute).
+To analyze a repo: `./analyze /path/to/repo/ [subpath...]` (the path must be absolute).
+Optionally pass a whitelist of subpaths in the directory that should be analyzed.

-Or: `npm run analyze -- /path/to/repo/`

-To parse a file with esprima: `./parse /path/to/file` or `npm run parse -- /path/to/file`